paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 * `params` (object, OPTIONAL): Contains the inputs to the key derivation function specified by the `alg` name.
 The `params` object MUST contain the following members:
   * `info` (string, OPTIONAL): Context- and application-specific information used as the info parameter to the KDF.
   * `salt` (string, OPTIONAL): A base64url-encoded non-secret value used as the `salt` input to the KDF.
 If omitted, the KDF-specific default applies.
 If present, the decoded salt MUST be valid for use with the KDF defined by the `alg` name.
-* `length` (integer, OPTIONAL): The length of the derived MAC key, in octets.
-If omitted, the length MUST default to the minimum length required by the MAC algorithm.
-Implementations MUST reject the JWS if the length is invalid for the MAC algorithm identified by the JWS `alg` header.

 For a machine-readable definition of these fields, see the JSON Schema in {{Appendix A}}.